Using projects for IaC deployments

 Benefits of projects

-Projects help manage IaC at scale.
-They help ensure that the IaC and its configuration are always valid, secure, and compliant.
+Projects help manage deployments at scale.
+They help ensure that your configured architectures are always valid, secure, and compliant.
 Because a single project can deploy to different accounts, projects allow users to group related resources across accounts for better collaboration, organization, and user management.
 Users can get started more efficiently on IBM Cloud by using projects to create resources by using deployable architectures that help build complex cloud infrastructures that are designed to meet high-availability, scalability, resiliency, and business continuity and disaster recovery (BC/DR) requirements.
-A project is a useful tool for many reasons.
+A project is a useful tool for many reasons:

-• Projects provide governance over the configuration of IaC by ensuring that configuration changes are tracked, approved, and subject to automated validation and compliance checks.
+- Projects provide governance over your infrastructure by ensuring that configuration changes are tracked, approved, and subject to automated validation and compliance checks.

 Exploring popular use cases

-Deployable architectures are built to be modular and flexible.
-You can create custom deployable architectures and share them with your team by using private catalogs by adding the IaC to a new project.
-The IaC prompts you to select your code (you can download a code bundle from the deployable architecture’s catalog page) and uploads it to any repo you specify.
-After it's deployed, the IaC creates CI and CD pipelines that check changes for compliance and allow you to publish directly into a private catalog.
+- Deployable architectures are built to be modular and flexible.
+You can create custom deployable architectures and share them with your team by using private catalogs by adding the architecture to a new project.
+You can download a code bundle from the deployable architecture's catalog page, customize it if needed, and then upload it to any repo that you specify.
+After the custom architecture is deployed, CI and CD pipelines check any changes for compliance and allows you to share the architecture directly into a private catalog.
 Private catalogs make it easy to consume and push version updates to your team.

 Essential concepts